hiroaki-yamamoto/promise-process/README.md

 ### Contribution

-If you found bugs, feel free to create an issue at [github issues tracker], but sending [Pull requests] is more appreciated.
+If you found bugs, feel free to create issues at [github issues tracker], but sending [Pull Requests] is more appreciated.
 When you send Pull Requests, don't forget to add your name to `contributors` list in [package.json].

 [github issues tracker]: https://github.com/hiroaki-yamamoto/simple-process/issues